Tenpō famine: Causes

+Social effects

+The Tenpō famine increased the number of beggars throughout northern Japan, who were considered more lawless and unorderly than the beggars seen during the Tenmei famine in the 1780s.
+In 1837, the town elders of Ōno reported a sharp increase in theft, deterioration of public safety, extortion, and arson.
+One town elder proposed expelling the entire cohort of vagrants but was vetoed by the town's governor who was worried that this might make the vagrants even more lawless.
+Beggar tags, which had been a common part of Tokugawa-era beggar control, were implemented in Ōno during the Tenpō famine.
+In 1838, the Echizen Domain began a system of issuing begging licenses, in the form of hip tags (腰札, koshifuda), to existing beggars and barring entry to new beggars from other domains.

+Consequences

+Between 1834 and 1840, only eight of Japan's sixty-eight provinces reported a population increase; 27 provinces reported a population decline of 5% of more.

 The famine was one of a series of calamities that shook the faith of the people in the ruling bakufu.
 During the same period as the famine, there were also the Kōgo Fires of Edo (1834) and a 7.6 magnitude earthquake in the Sanriku region (1835).
 In the last year of the famine, Ōshio Heihachirō led a revolt in Osaka against corrupt officials, who refused to help feed the impoverished residents of the city.
 Another revolt sprung up in Chōshū Domain.
 Also in 1837, the American merchant vessel Morrison appeared off the coast of Shikoku and was driven away by coastal artillery.
 Those incidents made the Tokugawa bakufu look weak and powerless, and they exposed the corruption of the officials who profited while the commoners suffered.

+In the western half of Japan, the famine ended in 1836, while starvation continued into 1837 in the east.

+Tenpō reforms

+The nationwide Tenpō reforms were a variety of economic policies introduced after the end of the famine in 1841.
+However, domains across Japan had begun instituting their own reforms during the latter years of the famine.
+Mito Domain, under Tokugawa Nariaki, implemented four major reforms: a comprehensive land survey, resettlement of samurai to rural areas, the end of the domain's daimyo in Edo, and the establishment of a domain school.